Is a New Year’s Rebrand the Right Move for Your Retail Business?

 Although the latest logo is criticized by some as too simple it still identifies instantly as Pepsi, so on the whole each “progression” has been a successful one.

 The there are the not so successful attempts at a fast rebrand.
 The most commonly cited fairly recent example of this is the rebrand launched by The Gap in 2010.
 Essentially the clothing company had used the same logo and branding on everything since the first stores opened in California in 1969.
 The decision to change things was made hastily and the new image was so hated by customers it resulted in such a social media backlash that the new logo was dumped within two weeks, at a cost of who knows how many thousands of dollars.
+And the Gap logo has now not changed again in almost ten years (and is unlikely to anytime soon, the company learned their lesson).

 - Why are we considering a rebrand?